mfleming/mfleming.github.io/about.md

 permalink: /about/
 ---

-I'm Matt Fleming.
-I'm a Senior Performance Engineer at [SUSE](http://www.suse.com), and the Linux Kernel EFI co-maintainer.
+I'm Matt Fleming, a Senior Performance Engineer at [SUSE](http://www.suse.com), and the Linux Kernel EFI co-maintainer.
-This is my blog where I talk about software engineering things, the Linux Kernel, performance analysis, and pretty much anything to do with open source software.

 I'm also a [freelance writer]({{ site.baseurl }}/writing/).
-My niche is long-form technical content that makes complex topics accessible.
+I've written for some of the [biggest names](http://www.intel.com) in the [enterprise](http://www.suse.com) tech industry, and created clean content that made complex topics accessible.
-It's the kind of writing that's great for SEO and showcasing company expertise.

 If you want to get in touch, please feel free to [drop me an email](mailto:{{
 site.email }}).

-All opinions on these pages are my own.